wonedd/corelab-web-challenge/README.md

 Try to show us all the skills you have, the more you do and care about the code, the more we get impressed.
 That's your **CHANCE**.

+### Mobile Layout
+The Mobile Layout can be found here: https://shorturl.ae/kePzC
+### Desktop Layout
+The Desktop Layout can be found here: https://shorturl.ae/xEIEo

 ### Backend
 Repository: